Nourish Your Soul: Continuum March 2018 E-Newsletter

 It's important that DMHAS and DDS get fully funded in order to rebuild lives.
 Organizations like Continuum depend on this funding to help rebuild lives while saving the state millions of dollars.

-In the video above, Continuum client and employee Vinny shares his inspiring story in a testimony to the Appropriations Committee.
+Watch the clip of Continuum client and employee Vinny's inspiring story as he testifies in front of the Appropriations Committee.

 View Article List